marrowb/jo-syr-ref-response/README.md

 **Deduplication**: The `filter_duplicates()` function removes duplicate activities that appear multiple times due to how we query the IATI Datastore API.
 Activities can be duplicated when they appear in multiple query results (e.g., both as Jordan recipients and in transaction-level targeting).

-This filtering typically reduces the dataset from ~9,000 total activities to ~1,500-2,000 Syrian refugee-related activities, creating a focused dataset for financial analysis.
+This filtering reduces the dataset from ~9,000 total activities to ~2,000 Syrian refugee-related activities, creating a focused dataset for financial analysis.

 ### 4. Retrieving Transaction Data